-Once you find that you’re at intermediate level – you might want to switch to Russian subtitles.
-This will be a big step, and don’t be surprised if it feels very overwhelming at first.
+Once you find that you’re at the intermediate level – you might want to switch to Russian subtitles.
+This will be a big step and don’t be surprised if it feels very overwhelming at first.
 Don’t worry about that and see how far you can come.

 If after a couple of episodes, you still feel like you don’t get anything, there are 2 things that can be the culprit.
-First thing is that maybe you’re watching a series with too difficult vocabulary.
-Try switching to simpler shows (for example: “How I became Russian”).
-If that’s also too difficult – then go back for a while to watching them with English subtitles.
+First thing is that maybe you’re watching a series with too difficult a vocabulary.
+Try switching to simpler Russian shows (for example: “How I became Russian”).
+If that’s also too difficult – then go back for a while to watch them with English subtitles.

 Step 3: What are you interested in?

 Another good question.
-If you hate war, then don’t try to watch WW2 documentaries.
+If you hate war-themed movies, then don’t try to watch World War 2 documentaries.
 And if you can’t stand the awkward situation humor that some of the newer Russian series have – then skip them!